SIP vs RD: Which is a Better Investment Option for You?

 Automation: SIPs bring a huge advantage of automating your investments in equity markets.
 There is no need to watch the trends, economy, news or stock prices.
 SIP mitigates the role of willpower and makes equity investing hassle free.
 You can set up a mandate for the amount to be debited from your bank on a fixed date and money is swiped and invested automatically.

 Flexibility: SIPs investments are flexible, you can open an SIP with a minimum amount of Rs 100 and for a frequency ranging from one day to weekly, monthly or quarterly.
 The tenure for open ended funds is unlimited, and there is no restriction on the amount you can invest.
 Also, you can stop the SIP anytime or pause sometime.
 Units can be redeemed as soon as they are allotted.
 SIPs are fairly simple to enroll in.
-Go to Rupeezy Invest, open an account in a few minutes and select your favorite funds to begin SIP contributions.
+Go to the Rupeezy app, open an account in a few minutes and select your favorite funds to begin SIP contributions.

 What is RD?